 Strength refers to your body’s ability to develop and maintain strong muscles.
 Lifting weights will increase your strength.

-If you have osteoporosis, it is important for you to get plenty of exercise.
+If you have osteoporosis, it is important for you to get plenty of exercises.
 However, you will need to choose your activities carefully.
 Be sure to avoid activities with a high risk of falling, such as skiing or skating; those that have too much impact, such as jogging and jumping rope; and those that cause you to twist or bend, such as golf.

 Unfortunately, some people become so afraid of breaking another bone that they become more sedentary, which leads to further loss of bone and muscle.
-Rest assured, however, that by practicing proper posture and learning the correct way to move, you can protect your bones while remaining physically active.
+Rest assured, however, that by practising proper posture and learning the correct way to move, you can protect your bones while remaining physically active.
 Every activity can be adapted to meet your age, ability, lifestyle, and strength.
 Your doctor or a physical therapist can help you design a safe and effective exercise program.